Planning When Reality Gets a Vote

 A plain-language, visual guide to what's actually happened with AI, where we are now, and why the next few years matter more than any that came before.

-Interactive visualizations showing the human cost of current systems — and what the data says about better ones.
+Interactive visualizations showing the human cost of current systems, and what the data says about better ones.

 An interactive chord diagram mapping the relationships between human needs, Foundation programs, and their societal impacts.

-Why abundance isn't charity — it's alignment infrastructure.
+Why abundance isn't charity.
+It's alignment infrastructure.
 The single argument that connects consciousness research to AI safety to political economy.

 UBI gives people money.
 Foundation gives people membership.
 The difference matters more than you'd think.